CelesteClassic/evercore/README.md

 ## Mapdata Table

+To load a level from a mapdata string, also known as **hex loading**, first you'll need to open the cart with the level you're trying to copy and run the **get_mapdata()** function, using the map position and size of the level.
+This will generate a **mapdata string** and copy it into your clipboard.
-To load a level from a mapdata string, first set up a string in the levels table at position (0,0) using the same size as the level you're trying to load.
+Then, open the cart you're trying to load the level in and add a new **level string** to the **level table**.
+Set it's coordinates to (0,0) and use the same size as the level you're trying to load.
+It's okay if this overlaps with other levels, as that section of the map will be temporarily overwritten (and restored upon leaving the level).
-Then, paste the mapdata string into the mapdata table at the same index as the string you added to the levels table.
+Finally, paste the mapdata string into the **mapdata table** at the same index as the level string you added to the levels table.

-For example, if your level string was at index 4, you'd insert `[4]="000000000000000000000000...",` into the mapdata table.
+The default Evercore cart hex loads Summit if you want to see a better example on how to set this up.

 ## Documentation